Yigal/courses-stats-part-2/chapter3.md

 If the acceptable chance of a Type I error is $0.05$, what is the acceptable chance of the sample mean being too high?

 `@hint`
-In the null hypothesis is correct, the sample mean is expected to follow the normal distribution and be symmetrical around the mean value.
+If the null hypothesis is correct, the sample mean is expected to follow the normal distribution and be symmetrical around the mean value.

 `@possible_answers`
 - 0